 Used in herbal remedies for sleep and stress relief, and as a recreational herb for its mild relaxing effects when smoked.

 Catnip is commonly recognized for its soothing properties and is used to foster relaxation.
 Historical evidence suggests it was traditionally utilized for several health benefits.
-Today, people incorporate Catnip in herbal blends due to its potential calming effects.
-Here’s a quick look at Catnip’s general effects:
+Today, people incorporate catnip in herbal blends due to its potential calming effects.

-While these effects have not been extensively studied in clinical trials, anecdotal evidence supports the mild relaxing benefits Catnip has on humans.
-It’s essential to note that individual responses can vary and beginning with a small dosage is advisable to monitor personal tolerance2 1.
+While these effects haven’t been extensively studied in clinical trials, anecdotal evidence supports the mild relaxing benefits catnip has on humans.
+Individual responses can vary, so beginning with a small dosage is advisable to monitor personal tolerance1.

 Bee hovering over purple catnip flowers, a plant famed for its stimulating effect on cats and potential use in herbal remedies.